The Ultimate In Birding Tours

 Here, we will have another chance to look for Omani Owl.
 In addition, Pallid (or Striated) Scops Owl is a common breeding bird in this area and although they have long since finished their breeding activity we should still be able to find this sought-after Middle Eastern speciality.

-More widespread species include Egyptian Vulture, Common Wood Pigeon (an isolated population inhabits these Arabian mountains) and Streaked Scrub Warbler (now considered a monotypic bird family).
+More widespread species include Egyptian Vulture, Common Wood Pigeon (an isolated population inhabits these Arabian mountains but they can be hard to find) and Streaked Scrub Warbler (now considered a monotypic bird family).

 Oman: Day 4 This morning we will leave the mountains behind and head out across the desert, our destination the Arabian Sea coast where we will stay overnight at Al Hij, not far from the ferry port of Shannah and gateway to Barr al Hikman.